streamnative/function-mesh-website/docs/overview/overview.md

 - Be easily deployed directly on Kubernetes clusters, including [Minikube](https://github.com/kubernetes/minikube) and [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/), without special dependencies.
 - Use [CustomResourceDefinitions (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to define Functions, source, sink, and Mesh.
 Using CRD makes Function Mesh naturally integrate with the Kubernetes ecosystem.
 - Integrate with Kubernetes secrets seamlessly to read secrets directly.
-This would help improve the overall security for the Pulsar Functions.
+This helps improve the overall security for the Pulsar Functions.
-- Leverage the Kubernetes’s auto-scaler to auto-scale instances for functions based on the CPU usage.
-In future, Function Mesh will support auto-scaling based on the backlog.
+- Leverage the Kubernetes’s auto-scaler to auto-scale instances for functions based on the CPU and memory usage.
 - Utilize the full power scheduling capability provided by Kubernetes.
-Therefore, users do not need to write any customized codes to communicate with the Kubernetes API server.
+Therefore, you do not need to write any customized codes to communicate with the Kubernetes API server.
 - Allow one function to talk to multiple different Pulsar clusters, which are defined as config maps.
-- Support function registry for function package management.
-We are going to introduce the Pulsar registry in Pulsar 2.8.0 for function package management.
-Then, the function package can be reused by different functions.
+- Support the function registry for function package management.
+The function package can be reused by different functions.

 ## Documentation